Skip to main content

 Best Practices

-• Test Your Make Connection: Always test the connection between your AI Assistant and Make to ensure smooth operation.
+• Test Your Make Connection: Always test the connection between your AI Agent and Make to ensure smooth operation.

 • Keep Parameters Relevant: Only include necessary parameters to avoid overloading your request with unnecessary data.